-One of my favorite things about living a healthy lifestyle, is discovering new foods that taste delicious and later finding out they are good for me.
-Most of the time, if you tell me something is healthy before I eat it, I won't want it even if it tastes good.
-On the other hand, just like most children if you let me taste it first it suddenly becomes ok.
-I will never grow up and I am ok with that.
+One of our favorite things about living a healthy lifestyle is discovering new foods that taste delicious and later finding out they are good for us.
+Most of the time, if you tell someone something is healthy before they eat it, they probably won't want it even if it tastes good.
+On the other hand, just like most children if you let someone taste it first, it suddenly becomes ok.
 With that being said, it's time for you to pick up a purple sweet potato or ten and here is why.

 Purple Sweet Potato

 Walk into your local grocery store or farmers market and you can find various types of sweet potatoes.
 There are purple, red, yellow or pale white.
-Of course, since I am writing this article I will tell you to always grab the purple sweet potato.
+Of course, since we are writing this article we will tell you to always grab the purple sweet potato.

-According to The U.S. Sweet Potato Council Inc.(yes that really exists, a council for sweet potatoes), Sweet potatoes that are cooked with the skin produces more fiber than a serving of oatmeal (Yucky anyways).
-Sweet potatoes also contain vitamin A, B, C, calcium and potassium which works to relieve inflammation of the stomach.
-These dietary superstars are also loaded with cancer fighting carotenoids.
+According to The U.S. Sweet Potato Council Inc.(yes that really exists, a council for sweet potatoes), sweet potatoes that are cooked with the skin produce more fiber than a serving of oatmeal (Yucky anyways).
+Sweet potatoes also contain vitamin A, B, C, calcium, and potassium which works to relieve inflammation of the stomach.
+These dietary superstars are also loaded with cancer-fighting carotenoids.

 Purple Sweet Potato Health Benefits

 Just in case you wanted more reasons to eat the scrumptious sweet potato, here is a list of some of the health benefits:

 - Regulating Blood Pressure: According to the American Heart Association, the sweet potato is one of the foods that are rich in potassium.
 Potassium has a very important role in maintaining blood pressure.
 In addition, potassium also plays a role in controlling muscle and nerve function.
 A purple sweet potato would be ideal here.